ept/neo4j-scala-template/README.md

 * `git pull git://github.com/ept/neo4j-scala-template.git` (merge into existing project)

 Once that is done, open a shell, `cd` to the directory you just checked out, and run `mvn package` to do a full build.
-If you're not familiar with Maven -- the first time you build a project, it downloads what seems like the entire universe to a local repository in your home directory (all the dependencies of this project and the plugins it needs to build and run it).
-It gets much better after that first time.
+Congratulations, you've got a working Neo4j server complete with JSON REST interface!

 Out of the box, this template is set up to support the following goals: